TarekRaafat/skalex/docs/documentation.md

 #### `dump()`

-Returns a plain-object snapshot of all user collection data.
+Returns a deep copy (via `structuredClone`) of all user collection data.
+Safe to mutate - changes do not affect internal state.
 Internal system collections (prefixed `_`) are excluded.

 **Returns:** `Record<string, Document[]>`